Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 command = c(command)
 ```

-aka.command also provides function `p` which when wrapped around paths in the command, escape any characters that would cause issue.
+aka.command also provides function `p` which when wrapped around paths in the command, escapes any characters that would cause issue.
 Commands constructed using function `p` has to be runned through `c` before executing.
 ```lua
 quoted_path = p(path)
 ```